Or, can a hacker erase my Mac's hard disk from a web page?

 The basics: what is a "URI handler?"

-The whole web address (such as http://www.penmachine.com/) is known as a URL (Uniform Resource Locator) or URI (Uniform Resource Indicator)—never mind the arguments about the distinction between the two.
-Web browsers use the http: or https: prefix to figure out what language to use for communications—https:, for instance, is the same as http:, but mathematically encrypted for extra security.
+The whole web address (such as https://www.penmachine.com/) is known as a URL (Uniform Resource Locator) or URI (Uniform Resource Indicator)—never mind the arguments about the distinction between the two.
+Web browsers use the https: or https: prefix to figure out what language to use for communications—https:, for instance, is the same as https:, but mathematically encrypted for extra security.
 There are other options, including ftp: for File Transfer Protcol, file: for opening a file on your local hard disk, and so on.

 So what's the problem?